-After a month of researching and upgrading my knowledge and use of open source software such as WordPress and Joomla!, and hunting for the best deal and platform for domains and web hosting, I’m pleased to announce that I’ve effectively soft-launched a new website (along with migrating of this blog) @ http://www.skillfulshepherds.org.
-It’s only skeletal at this stage, but basically functional.
-Do bear with me as I get it up and running, fully operational hopefully by the end of the month.
-You can find all my old posts intact @ http://www.skillfulshepherds.org/blog.
+After a month of researching and upgrading my knowledge and use of open source software such as WordPress and Joomla!, and hunting for the best deal and platform for domains and web hosting, I’m pleased to announce that I’ve effectively migrated this blog @ http://blog.skillfulshepherds.org.
+You can find all my old posts intact there.
 Thank you so much for your support, readership, and partnership in the gospel and Christian ministry.
 Looking forward to more interactions and dialogue, web partnerships and friendships formed and forged.
 To God be the glory!

 Latest Entries »